Short-Term Job Adventures Tennessee

 Ten Mile, TN 37880

 Crew Leaders and Crew Members

 Based in Chattanooga, just miles and minutes from the Appalachian Mountains, many historic national parks and national forests.
 Camping Crews rove throughout the southern Appalachian states—Georgia, Kentucky, North Carolina, South Carolina and Tennessee.

 Are you looking for an opportunity to expand your technical skills while making a difference?
 Or perhaps begin building skill sets that will prepare you for diverse employment in the future?
 Offering meaningful employment and conservation service opportunities, the Southeast Conservation Corps operates teen and adult crews throughout the year, with projects ranging from trail construction and maintenance to invasive species removal and habitat restoration.
-Seasonal job openings include residential and non-residential Crew Leader and Crew Member positions.
+Seasonal job openings include residential and non-residential Crew Leaders, Adult Conservation Trail Crews and Youth Conservation Crews.
 Residential (camping) crews will spend up to nine days in the field, with 5 days off in-between hitches.
 Projects span the geographical area of the Southern Appalachians.
 Non-residential (local) crews work mostly MO–FR and focus primarily on projects that are within a day’s drive of Chattanooga, TN.
 Crew positions range from 9 weeks to 4+ months, generally from March through October.
-There are also internship placements that range anywhere from 8 weeks to 1 year, and are based throughout the Southeast region.
-Learn more and apply now »
+There are also internship placements that range anywhere from 8 weeks to 1 year and a Veterans Conservation Program.

 Recruitment and Support Services Coordinator